Flame Print Is 2020's Most Popular (& Relevant) Trend

 Advertisement

 The print also made its way into the high-fashion spotlight in 2018.
-At the fall ‘18 Mens Fashion Week, tailored suiting may have dominated most of Dior Homme’s 49-piece collection, but flame print most assuredly showed face, with graphic T-shirts and jewelry both including their fair share of fire.
+At the AW18 Mens Fashion Week, tailored suiting may have dominated most of Dior Homme’s 49-piece collection, but flame print most assuredly showed face, with graphic T-shirts and jewellery both including their fair share of fire.
 Similarly, at Japanese streetwear brand Kolor’s presentation, a selection of T-shirts and knitwear featuring the word “Uneven” in flame-flicked lettering emblazoned on the front were featured throughout.

 No fashion brand did flame in 2018 quite like Prada, though.
-Seen on the likes of hip hop artist Pusha T and actor Jeff Goldblum, Prada’s fall ‘18 flame-printed T-shirt was so popular upon its arrival on the market that The New Yorker wrote an entire piece about it, one that’s headline called it “performance art.”
+Seen on the likes of hip hop artist Pusha T and actor Jeff Goldblum, Prada’s AW18 flame-printed T-shirt was so popular upon its arrival on the market that The New Yorker wrote an entire piece about it, one that’s headline called it “performance art.”
 The shirt, which at the time cost $1,200, sold out almost immediately.
-Later in the season, Miuccia Prada continued the trend with neon flaming heels at the brand’s fall ‘18 womens ready-to-wear show.
+Later in the season, Miuccia Prada continued the trend with neon flaming heels at the brand’s AW18 womens ready-to-wear show.

 According to Franchetti, though, hope is not lost.
 "Politically, environmentally, economically, and philosophically, fires are lighting up and spreading everywhere," she explains.
 "But flames are not only destructive, they can have a cleansing function, the idea of rebirth from ashes is also something that I have faith in."